-As a graph, this is directed, ordered, singly-rooted, and acyclic, with nodes (vertices) labeled by either one of the six category names (Clause, Det, N, NP, V, VP) or by one of the four word forms (acorns, all, love, pigs).
-The edges in the graph are indicated by the lines, their direction is represented by the top-to-bottomw dimension, and the ordering is shown informally by horizontal positioning on the page.
-For a logician, such a tree can be seen as a relational structure: a set of 12 elements (the nodes or vertices), with ten unary predicates (the category names Clause, NP, etc.) and two binary relations: parent of (the lines or edges) and precedes.
+A mathematician might look at this representation in terms of graph theory, seeing it as a directed, ordered, singly-rooted, acyclic graph, with nodes labeled by either one of the six category names

+(Clause, Det, N, NP, V, VP) or by one of the four word forms (acorns, all, love, pigs).
+But a logician could view it (in an entirely compatible way) as a particular type of relational structure: a set of 12 members (the nodes), with ten unary predicates (the category names) and two binary relations: parent of (depicted by the lines) and precedes (represented informally by horizontal positioning on the page).
 Constraints on such tree representations for Standard English might include statements that could be expressed very informally like this:

-- (C1) If a node is parent of both an NP node and a VP node, the NP node precedes. - (C2) If a node is parent of both a V node and an NP node, the V node precedes.
+(C1) If any node is parent of both an NP node and a VP node, the NP node precedes.

+(C2) If any node is parent of both a V node and an NP node, the V node precedes.